openstack-archive/fuel-library/deployment/puppet/neutron/README.md

 Overview
 --------

 The neutron module is a part of [Stackforge](https://github.com/stackforge), an effort by the Openstack infrastructure team to provide continuous integration testing and code review for Openstack and Openstack community projects not part of the core software.
-The module itself is used to flexibly configure and manage the newtork service for Openstack.
+The module itself is used to flexibly configure and manage the network service for Openstack.

 Module Description
 ------------------